AI-HPC-Research-Team/GIT-Mol/README.md

 ## GIT-Mol
 Here, we introduce GIT-Mol, a multi-modal large language model that integrates the structure Graph, Image, and Text information, including the Simplified Molecular Input Line Entry System (SMILES) and molecule captions.
 To facilitate the integration of multi-modal molecular data, we propose GIT-Former, a novel paradigm capable of mapping all modalities into a unified latent space.

-**Note:** The sections on Data, Model, and Training and Evaluation below describe the contents of the respective directories.
+**Note:** The sections on Data, Model, and Training below describe the contents of the respective directories.
 Due to size constraints and permissions, some data may not be uploaded.

 ### Data